-This officer's crossbelt pouch dates to the earliest period of volunteer artillerymen in the colony.
-The pouch has a black leather body mounted with 'white metal' strap slings.
-The design on the pouch features three cannons on field carriages, one above the other, all cast from white metal.
+This pouch consists of a black leather body mounted with 'white metal' strap slings.
+Its design features three cannons on field carriages, one above the other, all cast from white metal.
 The field guns are surrounded by a rich wreath of leaves embroidered in silver bullion.
 The pouch flap is trimmed with silver lace.

 The rich decoration indicates that the officer's pattern crossbelt pouch was a ceremonial symbol of rank rather than having the practical application of its notional use, that is, to hold cartridges for an officer's pistol.